ULL-ESIT-MII-CA-1718/modulos-KevMCh/README.md

   * Run the program with the debugger.
   * Run the program with the standard input.
   * Run the tests.
+  * Create the documentation with the documentation.js module.

 **Final result:**
 ```javascript